Trace Estimation of Quantum State Powers: Sample Complexity and Computational Hardness: Introduction

 \subsection{Related Work}

-After the work of \cite{BCWdW01,EAO+02}, there have been a series of subsequent work focusing on the estimation of $\tr\rbra{\rho^q}$ for integer $q \geq 2$ \cite{Bru04,vEB12,JST17,SCC19,YS21,QKW24,ZL24,SLLJ24}.
+After the work of \cite{BCWdW01,EAO+02}, there have been a series of subsequent work focusing on the estimation of $\tr\rbra{\rho^q}$ for integer $q \geq 2$ \cite{Bru04,vEB12,JST17,SCC19,YS21,QKW24,ZL24,SLLJ24,YLLW24,CWYZ25,Wan25,SJW+25}.
+The quantum query complexity of entropy estimation has also been extensively studied in the literature, including the von Neumann entropy \cite{GL20,GHS21,WGL+24} and R\'enyi entropy \cite{SH21,WGL+24,WZL24}.
 As the classical counterpart, estimating the functional $\sum_{j=1}^N p_j^q$ of a probability distribution $p$ to within an additive error was studied in \cite{AK01} for integer $q \geq 2$, and later in \cite{JVHW15,JVHW17} for non-integer $q$; its estimation to a multiplicative error was studied in \cite{AOST17} for R\'enyi entropy estimation.
 In addition, Shannon entropy estimation was studied in \cite{Pan03,Pan04,VV11a,VV11b,VV17,WY16}.

 Given sample access to the quantum states to be tested, quantum estimators and testers for their properties have been investigated in the literature.
 The first optimal quantum tester was discovered in \cite{CHW07}, which distinguishes whether a quantum state has a spectrum uniform on $r$ or $2r$ eigenvalues.
 This was later generalized to an optimal tester for mixedness in \cite{OW21} and to quantum state certification in \cite{BOW19}.
 In addition, optimal estimators are known for R\'enyi entropy of integer order \cite{AISW20}, and the closeness (trace distance and fidelity) between pure quantum states \cite{WZ24b}.
 A distributed optimal estimator was known for the inner product of quantum states \cite{ALL22}.
-Optimal estimators and testers with incoherent measurements are also known for purity \cite{CCHL21,GHYZ24}, unitarity \cite{CCHL21,CWLY23}, and certification \cite{CHLL22,LA24}.
+Estimators and testers with incoherent measurements are also known for purity \cite{CCHL21,GHYZ24}, unitarity \cite{CCHL21,CWLY23}, certification \cite{CHLL22,LA24}, and $\tr\rbra{\rho^q}$ for integer $q$ (further used for spectrum estimation)~\cite{PTTW25}.
 In addition to those that were known to be optimal, there are also estimators for entropy \cite{AISW20,BMW16,WZ24,LW25}, relative entropy \cite{Hay24}, fidelity \cite{GP22}, and trace distance \cite{WZ24c}.